SSDP-StockSim/stock-market-simulator-java-client/readme.md

 ## Getting Started

 For detailed instructions on how to set up and use the Stock Market Simulator Java Client, please refer to the README files in the client folder.
 These guides provide step-by-step instructions to help students effectively and efficiently utilize the client for a rich educational experience.

+### Prerequisites
+Before running the Stock Market Simulator Frontend, make sure you have the following prerequisites:

+**Java(TM) SE Runtime Environment 17.0.5**: You can use newer versions, but this specific version is recommended.

 ## Contact